 Suggested travel resources:

-I hope you liked this Croatia packing list.
-Please share with your friends on Facebook, Twitter, and Pinterest.
+I hope you enjoyed this post on what to wear in Croatia in fall and winter and building your Croatia packing list.
+Please share it with your friends on Facebook, Twitter, or Pinterest.
 Thanks for reading!